learning-zone/javascript-basics/README.md

 ```

-Usage : setTimeout(function/expression, timeout, param1, param2, ...) ;
+Usage : setTimeout( function/expression, timeout, param1, param2, ... ) ;

-where expression is the JavaScript code to run after the timeout milliseconds have elapsed.
+where expression/function is the JavaScript code to run after the timeout milliseconds have elapsed.
 The params are optional.

 Usage : setInterval ( function/expression, interval, param1, param2, ... );

 where expression/function is the  JavaScript code to run  repeatedly at specified interval of time has elpased .

 Main Difference

-When you need to invoke a function once after a specified duration use setTimeout() function.
+When you need to invoke a function/expression once after a specified duration use setTimeout() function.
-But, if you need to invoke a function repeatedly at a specified interval of time, then you should use setInterval() function.
+But, if you need to invoke a function/expression repeatedly at a specified interval of time, then you should use setInterval() function.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>